egarake/Longan-Nano-SokoMan/README.md

 Pilot the SokoMan to carry baggage to the storage position.

-The SokoMan can carry only one piece of luggage at a time.
+The SokoMan can carry only one piece of baggage at a time.

 The SokoMan can only push baggage.